mg-04/mg-04.github.io/_articles/vlsi/vlsi.md

 - High data path density and regularity

 ## Disclaimer
 > mg-04-io is a personal blog.
-It is not affiliated with Columbia EE.
+It is not affiliated with Columbia EE or BioEE.
 {: .notice--info}

 Our project is **FAR from perfect**.
 In fact, when I was writing this, I constantly realize how much I still don't know about Cadence Virtuoso, and how our layout can be more efficient in countless ways.